ryzdevl/CSARCH2-Project-1-Integer-Machine/README.md

 # CSARCH2-Project-1-Integer-Machine
 # Case Project: Computing machine
 ## General Directions:
-• Application platform: Web-based application with a Graphical User Interface (GUI).
+• Application platform: Web-based application with a Graphical User Interface (GUI). <br>
-• Programming languages: Any programming language of your choice.
+• Programming languages: Any programming language of your choice. <br>
 • Application repository: GitHub (must contain the source code and analysis write-up).
-Ensure the repository is set to public or that the instructor is granted access.
+Ensure the repository is set to public or that the instructor is granted access. <br>

 ## Required Outputs (All stored in the GitHub repository):
 a.)
 Screenshots: Capture the program output for all possible test cases covering the specifications (normal cases, special cases, edge cases, different inputs, etc.). <br>